 I still am, but it's not quite the same without George.

-George George was a really really big friend.
+George was a really, really big friend.

-So uh first of all, he was the most confident, strong uh uh no barriers to anything person.
+So, first of all, he was the most confident, strong, no barriers to anything person, except when you got into the baseball game being played.

-Oh my god, was he nervous?
+Oh my God, was he nervous?

 And they said he should go with me because I was the mayor, right?